tiffanyolw/remindme-app/readme.md

-# !Wasteful
+# Remind Me
-A inventory and shopping list application to keep track of what is expiring and what to buy.
+A inventory and shopping list application to keep track of what to buy and what is expiring, with option to receive notifications when a product is expiring.
 Note: Tested on Android (Samsung Galaxy S7)

 ## Important
 - No actual authentication implemented; users only to separate the data and views between the different users